jldec/pub-doc/markdown/019 Generator Plugins.md

 Plugins can register new helpers using the handlebars instance at `generator.handlebars`.

-An interesting example is the generator plugin in [pub-pkg-font-awesome](https://github.com/jldec/pub-pkg-font-awesome) which, besides registering some helpers, also replaces a small part of `generator.renderer` to extend the markdown syntax for emphasis/italics.
+An interesting example is the generator plugin in [pub-pkg-font-awesome](https://github.com/jldec/pub-pkg-font-awesome) which, besides registering some helpers, also adds a plugin to `generator.marked` to extend the markdown syntax for emphasis/italics.

 ### Manipulating the generator page model